HRH Princess Amelia

-This miniature is attributed to Lady Beechey and is a copy of an oil portrait that was exhibited at the Royal Academy in 1797 that was painted by her husband, Sir William Beechey, for the then Prince of Wales.
+An historically significant portrait of Princess Amelia, the youngest daughter and reputedly the favourite child of King George III.
+Attributed to Lady Beechey; copy of an oil portrait exhibited at the Royal Academy in 1797 painted by her husband, Sir William Beechey, for the then Prince of Wales.
 There is an identical example of this miniature in the Royal Collection and the Princess is known to have also gifted one to Admiral Sir Harry Neale, captain of the Royal Yacht.

-The identity of the artist is unknown but royal sources suggest that it may have been painted by Lady Anne Beechey née Jessop (1764-1833/4).
+Royal sources suggest this may have been painted by Lady Anne Beechey née Jessop (1764-1833/4).
 She was Sir William Beechey’s second wife and went on to have sixteen children by him, including a set of twins, over a twenty-eight year period, the youngest being born when she was almost sixty years old.
 She exhibited at the Royal Academy between 1795 and 1805.